What is an IOSS Number and Do I Need One?

 Steps to Register for an IOSS Number:

-- If you’re within the EU, you can obtain an IOSS VAT number by registering directly with your Member State’s tax authority.
-For instance, an Irish business can register via the VAT OSS section in their Revenue Online Service (ROS) account.
+- If you’re within the EU: Obtain an IOSS VAT number by registering directly with your Member State’s tax authority.

-- For businesses outside the EU, an IOSS number can only be acquired through an EU-established intermediary who manages VAT filings on your behalf.
+- For non-EU businesses: You can acquire an IOSS number through an EU-established intermediary who manages VAT filings on your behalf.

 Do I Need an IOSS Number?